nextest-rs/nextest/site/src/docs/stability/index.md

 sorts of changes will be made based on standard semantic versioning rules: bugs will be fixed in patch releases, with due consideration given to existing use cases.

-We may also need to make behavior changes to address what we consider to be major user interface deficiencies. **This will not be done lightly:** the maintainers of nextest understand the importance of stable, dependable CLI interfaces.
+We may also need to make behavior changes to address major user interface deficiencies. **This will not be done lightly:** the maintainers of nextest understand the importance of stable, dependable CLI interfaces.

 In those cases, we will follow the following procedure: